jtmanningm/Aflac-Data/README.md

 ## How to run ##

 Clone the repository
-Run pip install -r requirements.txt to install required libraries Replace "YOUR_API_KEY_HERE" with your BLS and FRED API key in the code Run python main.py to execute the script
+Run pip install bls requirements.txt to install required libraries Replace "YOUR_API_KEY_HERE" with your BLS and FRED API key in the code

 ## Conclusion ##

-This project will provide valuable insights into the relationship between wage growth and rising childcare costs, which will be useful for policy makers and individuals.
-It also serves as an example of how to use Python to retrieve and analyze economic data from multiple sources.
+This project will provide valuable insights into the relationship between wage growth and rising childcare costs, and serve as an example of how to use Python and pandas to retrieve and analyze economic data from multiple sources.